-Section 624.509(5), Florida Statues, provides a credit against the insurance premium tax for salaries paid to specific companies employees.
+Section 624.509(5), Florida Statutes, provides a credit against the insurance premium tax for salaries paid to specific company employees.
 The taxpayer included bonuses in its computation of the credit.
 The issue is whether bonuses are included in the computation of the salary tax credit.
+The trial court granted the taxpayer's partial motion for summary judgment holding that the bonuses are included in the computation of the salary tax credit relying on the plain meaning of the statute.
+A second issue remains regarding whether a portion of the bonuses paid by the taxpayer may be disguised commission which are excluded from the computation of the salary tax credit.